jingwora/C-Tutorial/README.md

 ### String

 - String: a array of characters
+- \n : special character for a newline
-- "\n" is a special character that stands for a newline.
+- \t : special character for a tab
+- \\ : backslash
+- \" : double quote

 ### Booleans